altoiddealer/ad_discordbot/README.md

 4. The necessary model file(s) should download on first launch of the bot.
 If not, then first launch textgen-webui normally and enable the extension.

+5. **Your characters can have their own settings including voices!
+See example character M1nty for usage**